spiritnanas/ftblog/certificates.md

 Part 0

+Preface: I am not an expert on this topic.
+I am writing this blog as I go, and as I feel comfortable with the information I have learned.
+I found it very challenging to locate all of the information needed to get a detailed undertanding of PKI, TLS, and 801.x in one place.
+Honestly, I did not even find PKI in one place, not even close.
+My goal is to provide this as a starting point for others wanting to learn about the topic.

 The below section is a series of vocabulary and short descriptions.
 They seem mostly unrelated but will be referenced many times later on.
 It is helpful to familiarize yourself with some of these terms.

 Digital signature vs encryption